The Desolating Sacrilege

 Abomination of Desolation

-There are three abominations that cause desolation found in Daniel’s prophecies, and because of this some commentators have become confused as to which destruction in Daniel is being referred to.
+Three abominations cause desolation found in Daniel’s prophecies, and because of this some commentators have become confused as to which destruction in Daniel is being referred to.

 • Daniel 12:11 mentions the “abomination that makes desolate” but there is no mention of armies.